johnefe84/fishTank/README.md

 4) Initially, the motor will feed the fishes two times each day, when it's 7:00 pm the light is turned off so the program will turn on the light while feeding in order to help the fishes to see the food and can eat easily

-5)Internally the Arduino is connected to an RTC (Real Time Clock) powered by a small battery.
+5) Internally the Arduino is connected to an RTC (Real Time Clock) powered by a small battery.
 The first time you load the program it's necessary to configure the initial hour, minute, second, and date.
 After that, if the Arduino is turned in off or energy cut occur, then the next time the Arduino start the previous configured date and time will keep intact.